Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Combined effects of chiral condensate and Fermi momentum

 \section{Combined effects of chiral condensate and Fermi momentum}

-To complement our discussion on the influence of changing the chiral condensate (by varying $m$) and the Fermi momentum (by varying $\mu$) on $\Phi$, Fig.~\ref{fig:Tmumfix} presents the results for the deconfinement temperature obtained when varying both $\mu$ and the fixed mass $m_{fix}$.
+To complement our discussion on the influence of changing the chiral condensate (by varying $m$) and the Fermi momentum (by varying $\mu$) on $\Phi$, Fig.~\ref{fig:Tmumfix} presents the results for the deconfinement temperature obtained when varying both $\mu$ and the fixed mass $m_{\text{fix}}$.

-Taking $\mu = 0$, the deconfinement transition for $m_{fix} = 0$ is a crossover with a treansition temperature about the same as the chiral one (for this model parametrization it is about 220 MeV).
-This corresponds to the usual situation of the PNJL model when both transitions almost coincide at zero density.
-As already explained when discussing Fig.~\ref{fig:Z3ExplicitBreaking_m}, by increasing the mass (thus decreasing the explicit $\Zed_3$ symmetry breaking) the temperature increases until a value where the crossover becomes a first-order phase transition, at a temperature of about 270 MeV (which is the value of $T_0$ in this parametrization).
+Taking $\mu = 0$, the deconfinement transition for $m_{\text{fix}} = 0$ is a crossover with a transition temperature that is about the same as the chiral one (for this model parametrization it is about 220 MeV).
+This corresponds to the usual situation of the PNJL/PQM model when both transitions almost coincide at zero density.
+As already explained when discussing Fig.~\ref{fig:Z3ExplicitBreaking_m}, by increasing the mass (thus decreasing the explicit $\Zed_3$-symmetry breaking) the temperature increases until it reaches a value where the crossover becomes a first-order phase transition, at a temperature of about 270 MeV (which is the value of $T_0$ in this parametrization).

-Now, looking at $m_{fix} = 0$ and increasing $\mu$, we see a lowering of the deconfinement crossover temperature until a value where the crossover cannot be defined anymore.
+Now, looking at $m_{\text{fix}} = 0$ and increasing $\mu$, we see a lowering of the deconfinement crossover temperature until a value where the crossover cannot be defined anymore.
 The symmetry breaking induced by the Fermi momentum is so strong that after this point, $\Zed_3$ is no more a valid symmetry of the model.

-Finally, by varying both $\mu$ and $m_{fix}$ it is always possible to go to a first-order phase transition if the mass is sufficiently high compared to $\mu$ in order to counteract the explicit breaking of $\Zed_3$ symmetry.
+Finally, by varying both $\mu$ and $m_{\text{fix}}$ it is always possible to go to a first-order phase transition if the mass is sufficiently high compared to $\mu$ in order to counteract the explicit breaking of $\Zed_3$ symmetry.